shane-kerr/Yeti-Project/doc/Experiment-Schedule.md

 RFC 5011 has a 30-day hold-down timer for newly introduced trust anchors.
 We should test what happens if this is actually needed, by simulating a bogus added KSK.

+### FAKER: Lots of Root Servers

+The current set of root server operators only results in a message of 881 bytes from a priming query.
+This results in packets smaller than the 1280 byte IPv6 minimum MTU size, and also smaller than the normal 1500 byte Ethernet frame size which would be exceeded by 1460 byte IPv6 DNS messages.
+Exceeding these limits would provide useful information about scaling the root.

+The basic idea is to increase the size of the reply to the priming query by adding "fake" root servers.
+We can use using multiple IP addresses on all or several of the Yeti root servers.
+Using different names would also expand the packets, and having those names from different domains would defeat DNS label compression and expand the packets further.

+Example just adding addresses:

+    bii.dns-lab.net.
+AAAA 240c:f:1:22::6
+                     AAAA 240c:f:1:22::66
+                     AAAA 240c:f:1:22::666
+                     AAAA 240c:f:1:22::6666

+Example using different names:

+    bii.dns-lab.net.
+AAAA 240c:f:1:22::6
+    cjj.dns-lab.net.
+AAAA 240c:f:1:22::66
+    dkk.dns-lab.net.
+AAAA 240c:f:1:22::666
+    ell.dns-lab.net.
+AAAA 240c:f:1:22::6666

+Example with name from different domains:

+    bii.dns-lab.net.
+AAAA 240c:f:1:22::6
+    bii.dns-fab.cn.
+AAAA 240c:f:1:22::66
+    bii.dns-cab.net.
+AAAA 240c:f:1:22::666
+    bii.dns-dab.cn.
+AAAA 240c:f:1:22::6666

+The experiment would likely consist of adding enough fake root servers to bring the packet to just under a size limit, then just over.
+This would probably be useful at:

+* 1280 bytes, the message size in IPv6 at the minimum MTU
+* 1420 bytes, the amount of space left for a DNS message in an IPv6 packet via an IPv6 tunnel on a 1500 byte Ethernet frame
+* 1440 bytes, the amount of space left for a DNS message in an IPv6 packet via an IPv4 tunnel on a 1500 byte Ethernet frame
+* 1460 bytes, the amount of space left for a DNS message in a normal IPv6 packet in a 1500 byte Ethernet frame

+A couple days around each boundary should be enough to get good packet traces for analysis.

 ### DOT-Y: Rename Servers to .YETI